-Heat Pump Rebates & Incentives: Complete Guide (2025)
+Heat Pump Rebates & Incentives Planning Guide

 Key Takeaways

-• Total incentives can reduce cost by $3,000-8,000+
+• Total incentives can reduce cost only when programs are current and your project qualifies

 • Income limits apply to some programs (varies by state)